rotiminicol/BillStation/README.md

 Bill Station is a comprehensive financial technology platform that provides users with a seamless digital banking experience.
 This application offers a wide range of financial services including money transfers, bill payments, virtual cards, cryptocurrency management, and more, all through an intuitive and user-friendly interface.

+**Note: This is a UI-only project designed for frontend development and prototyping.
+All data is mock data and no backend services are required.**

 ## ✨ Key Features

 - 💳 **Virtual Cards**: Create and manage virtual cards for secure online transactions